Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 Dungeon Fantasy coins are, not coincidentally, identical to the ones used by D&D and Pathfinder.
 There are 50 of these chonky disks to the pound no matter what they're made of.
-Unlike D&D of PF coins however, their values here increase by a factor of 20.
+Unlike D&D of PF coins however, their values here increase by a factor of 20 as you climb up the hierarchy.
 So if a copper coin is $1, a silver coin is $20, and a gold coin is $400.
 Gold coins are also valuable and soft enough that they're commonly cut into halves, quarters or eights.
 Gold packs a lot more value into the same weight, which is why delvers love it so much.

 There are coins made of weirder metals with in-between values, but those are not in this book.
 You might find them as treasure, though.